smitagadkari/WorlListSolution/README.md

 Gives out a list of 62260 such words.

 Commented code is tried to work with different objects to check performance.
-1. Longest word immunoelectrophoretically,
+1. Longest word immunoelectrophoretically.
-2. second longes word phosphatidylethanolamines 3.62260 words possible.
+2. second longes word phosphatidylethanolamines.
+3.62260 words possible.